UO-CIT-ItsBread33/cit281-lab2/README.md

 ### What I learned:

 - Learning about git using Windows Prompt.
-- Git repositories
+- Git repositories.
-- Learning about git commits and statuses
+- Learning about git commits and statuses.
-- Cloning cloud repos locally
+- Cloning cloud repos locally.

 ### Purpose of Lab:

 - Further familiarize ourselves with command prompts and working through routes to get to specific folders on our system.
-- We got introduced to git and learned about commiting changes to files using git
+- We got introduced to git and learned about commiting changes to files using git.
-- We learned about the gitignore file, where filenames that are in that file are ignored by git
+- We learned about the gitignore file, where filenames that are in that file are ignored by git.
 - We also got to learn about cloning repos from GitHub and downloading it to a folder on our system.

 ### Outcome pics: